nzapras/CTF-Challenges/Image Sweeper II/readme.md

 ## Description

-The objective of this challenge is to determine the target's etherium wallet address.
+The objective of this challenge is to determine the target's Ethereum wallet address.

 # Solution
 **1. Review the Target's Github**